 - Now, write down any ingredients you need for the dishes that you don’t already have in your home.
 I suggest you make your own customized shopping list.

-3) If you have kids, it’s a smart idea to have them choose something for the meal plan each week.
+- If you have kids, it’s a smart idea to have them choose something for the weekly planner.
 They will be more likely to try new foods and even more motivated in helping you prepare the dinner.

-5) Try to make extra servings of whatever you’re having for dinner.
-You can then freeze the leftovers and integrate them in a future meal plan for days with a busy evening schedule.
+- Try to make extra servings of whatever you’re having for dinner.
+You can then freeze the leftovers and integrate them in a future plan for days with a busy evening schedule.

 Make time on a weekend to cook a few dishes on your plan that will last well through the week.
 Part of the ingredients you might want to freeze.
 Having a well-stocked freezer is crucial if you want to eat a healthy diet.